-In this article: 3 tips to help waitstaff be successful during a busy Valentines Day service.
+In this article: 3 tips to help waitstaff succeed during a busy Valentines Day service.

-Pre-fixe menus, champagne specials, overbooked reservations and long wait times are part of the typical VDay madness.
-If you are new to the industry, the first few years of working this holiday serve as a crash course in what to do when s**t really hits the fan (because it will).
+Pre-fixe menus, champagne bottles, overbooked reservations and long wait times are part of the typical VDay madness.
+If you are new to the industry, the first few years of working this holiday can be overwhelming and nerve-racking, and you'll most likely gather a few war stories to share later on.

-In an effort to make this crazy day a little less painful for the less experienced servers and bartenders here, I'm sharing a few tips that can help a Valentines Day shift go smoothly.
-The key is to remember that you are mostly going to be waiting on couples.
+In an effort to make this crazy day a little less painful for the less experienced servers and bartenders here, I'm sharing a few tips that can help take a Valentines Day service from chaos to controlled.
+The key is to remember that for the most part, you'll be serving couples.
 Understanding their expectations and how to go above and beyond them in a few simple ways can really change the entire experience for everyone.

-This one can really apply to any day that you know is going to be wildly busy.
-Set yourself up for success by making sure you are prepared both physically and mentally.
+Set yourself up for success by making sure you are prepared both physically and mentally:

 The idea behind prepping is to feel extremely confident throughout the shift.
 Whatever you need to do to feel clear, confident and ready to make some money…well, make sure you do it!

-Whether you are working at a high end steakhouse or Olive Garden, the clientele that you are going to be serving on Valentine's Day will have one thing in common: Most of them will be couples!
+Whether you are working at Nobu or Olive Garden, the clientele that you are going to be serving on Valentine's Day will have one thing in common: Most of them will be couples!

-Having a section of 2-tops can make your work a bit easier, but remember that on Valentine's Day each of your tables is expecting their experience to be the best they’ve ever had.
+Having a section full of 2-tops may seem easier than handling large parties, but remember that on Valentine's Day each of your tables is expecting their experience to be the best they’ve ever had.

-When you greet a couple, be sure to acknowledge the holiday and welcome them warmly.
-Make each interaction personal, being careful to not just dump a ton of information on them because you’re so busy.
+When you greet a couple, be sure to welcome them warmly and acknowledge the holiday.
+Make each interaction personal, being careful to not dump too much information on them because you’re so busy.
 Before speaking to customers, take a deep breath and be aware that you need to present as calmly as possible, to not give them the feeling of being rushed themselves.
 Let the conversation flow naturally, listening to them and making mental notes of what you think they might need or want.

 If they are a new couple, you might feel their discomfort or awkwardness at first.
 Dating is hard and Valentines day carries a lot of pressure for some!
-Instead of feeding off of that energy, try to break the ice by being warm, helpful, and not too stuffy.
-Once people are comfortable in their environment things always go more smoothly; and they will appreciate you for being more than just a server!
+Instead of feeding off of their energy, try to break the ice by being warm, helpful, and not too stuffy.
+Once people are comfortable in their environment things always flow more smoothly; and they will appreciate you for being more than just their server.

 Seasonal diners are people who go out to eat on holidays and don't go out to eat regularly, so they are less accustomed to the norms that come with dining out.
-Have patience and impress them by helping them out!
+Have patience and impress them by helping them!
 Instead of getting frustrated, explain things in a friendly manner so they feel more comfortable.
 You won’t win all of these battles, but you may be impressed at how often the dynamic shifts when your attitude does.

-Remember that you are on the floor, you are on stage.
-Again, this can be helpful for any shift, but I have found that on a holiday like Valentine’s Day, giving your guests the idea that you are really going above and beyond is crucial.
+Like it or not, when you are on the floor, you are on stage.
+Again, this can be helpful to remember during any shift, but I have found that on a holiday like Valentine’s Day, giving your guests the idea that you are really going above and beyond is crucial.